seven-hills-technology/seven-hills-technology.github.io/index.md

             </div>
             <div class="sh-product">
                 <div class="text">
-                    <h3><a href="/consulting" alt="Strategic Software Planning">Strategic Software Planning</a></h3>
+                    <h3><a href="/consulting" alt="Strategic Software Planning">Strategic Planning</a></h3>
                     <div>
-                        We work with you to develop a deep understanding of your business, how software and technology impacts it, where it can improve, and how we can help.
-We then come up with a strategy to attack and get to work.
+                        Great partnerships require great transparency, and we’re here to help you open the ‘black box’ of software development.
+We offer strategic planning services to help you put structure around your technology needs, both in short-term and long-term perspectives.
+This clarity of where you are today and where you’re heading in the future ensures you make the right investments at the right time in solutions that will support your goals.
                     </div>
                     <div class="small-link">
                         <a href="/consulting" alt="Strategic Software Planning">Click here to learn more.</a>